Felipe-53/chess-game/README.md

 If a player makes a move such that their piece lands in the same spot as any of the opponents pieces, that piece is removed from the game.

+### Check

+A check is a special condition in which the opponent's King is threatened, meaning that if nothing is done about it, you are in a position such that you could take the king of you opponent in the next move.
+In the case, the opposing player MUST make one of the possible moves that will spare his king.

 ### End condition: check mate

 The game end when one of the players is in a position such that, no matter what moves he makes, there will be a way for the other player to take over their piece.